WillCao68/twist-api/source/includes/v2/_inbox.md

 ]
 ```

 The inbox unifies the start page view on all platforms.

-### Description of the inbox object

-The inbox is a actually a list of thread objects.
-It doesn't contain all
+It is actually a list of thread objects.
+It doesn't contain all threads, but the
-threads, but the most recent threads ordered by date.
+most recent threads ordered by date.

 ## Get inbox